-NOW THEREFORE, the Commission and the Grantee, for the considerations hereafter set forth, agree as follows:
+The Commission and the Recipient, for the considerations stated in this Agreement, agree as follows:

-1. PROJECT DESCRIPTION.
+Section 1.
+PROJECT DESCRIPTION.

-The Grantee shall provide the services and perform the specific responsibilities and obligations, as set forth in the Scope of Work, attached hereto as Attachment A and made a part hereof (hereafter, Scope of Work).
-The Scope of Work specifically identifies project tasks and accompanying deliverables.
+The Recipient shall provide the services and perform the specific responsibilities and obligations, as set forth in the Scope of Work, attached hereto as Attachment A, which specifically identifies project tasks and accompanying deliverables.
 These deliverables must be submitted and approved by the Commission prior to any payment.
+The

-The Commission will not accept any deliverable that does not comply with the specified required minimum level of service to be performed and the criteria for evaluating the successful completion of each deliverable.
-If this agreement is the result of Grantee responses to the Commission's request for competitive or other grant proposals, the Grantee's response is hereby incorporated by reference.
+Commission will not accept any deliverable that does not comply with the specified required minimum level of service to be performed and the criteria for evaluating the successful completion of each deliverable.
+If this Agreement is the result of Recipient responses to the Commission's request for competitive or other grant proposals, the Recipient's response is hereby incorporated by reference.

-2. PERFORMANCE.
+Section 2.
+PERFORMANCE.

-The Grantee shall perform the activities described in the Scope of Work in a proper and satisfactory manner.
-Unless otherwise provided for in the Scope of Work, any and all equipment, products or materials necessary or appropriate to perform under this Agreement shall be supplied by the Grantee.
-Grantee shall obtain all necessary local, state, and federal authorizations necessary to complete this project, and the Grantee shall be licensed as necessary to perform under this Agreement as may be required by law, rule, or regulation; the Grantee shall provide evidence of such compliance to the Commission upon request.
-The Grantee shall procure all supplies and pay all charges, fees, taxes and incidentals that may be required for the completion of this Agreement.
-By acceptance of this Agreement, the Grantee warrants that it has the capability in all respects to fully perform the requirements and the integrity and reliability that will assure good-faith performance as a responsible Grantee.
-Grantee shall immediately notify the Commission's Grant Manager in writing if its ability to perform under the Agreement is compromised in any manner during the term of the Agreement.
-The Commission shall take appropriate action, including potential termination of this Agreement pursuant to Paragraph eight (8) below, in the event the Grantee's ability to perform under this Agreement becomes compromised.
+The Recipient shall perform the activities described in Attachment A in a proper and satisfactory manner.
+Unless otherwise provided for in Attachment A, any and all equipment, products or materials necessary or appropriate to perform under this Agreement shall be supplied by the Recipient.
+The Recipient shall obtain all necessary local, state, and federal authorizations necessary to complete this project, and the Recipient shall be licensed as necessary to perform under this Agreement as may be required by law, rule, or regulation; the Recipient shall provide evidence of such compliance to the Commission upon request.
+The Recipient shall procure all supplies and pay all charges, fees, taxes and incidentals that may be required for the completion of this Agreement.
+By acceptance of this Agreement, the Recipient warrants that it has the capability in all respects to fully perform the requirements and the integrity and reliability that will assure good-faith performance as a responsible Recipient.
+The Recipient shall immediately notify the Commission's Grant Manager in writing if its ability to perform under the Agreement is compromised in any manner during the term of the Agreement.
+The Commission shall take appropriate action, including potential termination of this Agreement, in the event the Recipient's ability to perform under the Agreement becomes compromised.

-3. AGREEMENT PERIOD.
+Section 3.
+AGREEMENT PERIOD.

 A. Agreement Period and Commission's Limited Obligation to Pay.

-This Agreement is made pursuant to a grant award and shall be effective upon execution by the last Party to sign and shall remain in effect through 08/31/2021.
-However, as authorized by Rule 68-1.003, F.A.C., referenced grant programs may execute Agreements with a retroactive start date of no more than sixty (60) days, provided that approval is granted from the Executive Director or his/her designee and that it is in the best interest of the Commission and State to do so.
-For this agreement, the retroactive start date was not approved.
-The Commission's Grant Manager shall confirm the specific start date of the Agreement by written notice to the Grantee.
-The Grantee shall not be eligible for reimbursement or compensation for grant activities performed prior to the start date of this Agreement nor after the end date of the Agreement.
-For this agreement, preaward costs are not eligible for reimbursement.
+The Agreement shall be effective upon execution by the last Party to sign and shall remain in effect through 12/31/2025.

+However, if this Agreement is made pursuant to a grant award as authorized by Rule 68-1.003, F.A.C., the referenced grant programs may execute Agreements with a retroactive start date of no more than sixty (60) days, provided that approval is granted from the Executive Director or his/her designee and that it is in the best interest of the Commission and State to do so.
+For this Agreement, the retroactive start date was not approved.
+The Commission's Grant Manager shall confirm the specific start date of the Agreement by written notice to the Recipient.
+The Recipient shall not be eligible for reimbursement or compensation for grant activities performed prior to the start date of this Agreement.
 If necessary, by mutual agreement as evidenced in writing and lawfully executed by the Parties, an Amendment to this Agreement may be executed to lengthen the Agreement period.